 Many people are not aware that organic production methods can include the use of permitted fertilizers and pesticides.
 Organic production systems use approved, registered botanical pesticides, such as pyrethrum.
-Pyrethrum is an insecticide which originates from Chrysanthemum flowers.
-Fertilizers, (usually referred to as soil amendments) range from composted organic manure to non-synthetic amino acids or calcium sulphate.
+Pyrethrum is an insecticide which originates from chrysanthemum flowers.
+Fertilizers, (usually referred to as soil amendments), range from composted organic manure to non-synthetic amino acids to calcium sulphate.

 There has been much discussion in the media concerning the taste and nutritive value of organic products versus conventional products.
 For fresh produce some studies find differences in the sensory properties (taste, texture, acceptability, etc.) of organic produce while others do not.
 In the end, it is up to individual perception and taste.

-As with flavour, many factors influence the nutrient content of produce which can vary due to plant variety, growing conditions, post-harvest distribution, storage and preparation methods.
-Extensive literature reviews to date have concluded that there is insufficient evidence to support the claim that organic food is more nutritious than conventionally produced foods; more comparative research needs to be done.
+As with flavour, many factors influence the nutrient content of produce.
+The nutrient content of produce can vary due to plant variety, growing conditions, post-harvest distribution, storage and preparation methods.
+Extensive literature reviews to date have concluded that there is insufficient evidence to support the claim that organic food is more nutritious than conventionally produced foods.
 It is the overall nutrient content and variety of the diet that are important to healthy eating and not the composition of individual foods.